 One of the great innovation killers is bottlenecked.
 Committees that don’t have enough time to meet.
 A meeting on a topic that’s held once and then dropped.
 Or a lone employee trying to spend an hour a day filtering through hundreds of suggestions are often the murder scenes of great ideas.
 Ensure that any innovation strategy has the resources and tools to succeed, and create accountability structures to keep things going.

 Innovation is often seen as the job of engineers, programmers, and other people who take math and science and apply them to the real world.
 It’s easy to forget, however, that this creates a limited mindset for innovation within a company.

 Much of innovation is not inventing an entirely new concept, but rather combining multiple approaches, technologies, and ideas to create something new.
 Nintendo has this enshrined as a company principle, which it calls Lateral Thinking With Withered Technology.
 Instead of trying to invent something new out of whole cloth, Nintendo asks employees across the company to take well-proven, cheap technology and combine it in new ways.
 As a result, Nintendo has survived in the gaming industry where titans like IBM and Phillips have failed.

 Does Innovation Have A Clear Path?

 One of the toughest problems in any company is limiting administrative friction.
 Say for example an employee has an idea.
 What path does that idea take?
 Can the employee submit it directly to your innovation team, or do they have to submit it to their supervisor, who then needs to consider the idea before forwarding it to the innovation team?
 Or worse, forward it to their supervisor?
-Innovation thrives on having a clear path from idea to a group that will refine and implement that idea.
+Innovation thrives on having a clear path from an idea to a group that will refine and implement that idea.
 Sometimes you’ll need to trim away a little bureaucratic undergrowth to make that happen.